veridicusio/honestly/docs/personal-proof-vault.md

 ### Pillars
 1. **Vault API & Storage** – Encrypted payloads stay in the user’s custody; the backend stores only hashes, metadata, and relationships so verifiers can audit lineage.
 2. **Selective Disclosure Proofs** – Deterministic proof templates (“Document Authenticity”, “Accredited Investor”, etc.) are generated from stored entries.
 They return human‑readable statements plus a zk‑friendly hash commitment.
-3. **Blockchain Attestation Layer** – Every proof can be anchored to a ledger.
-The MVP ships with a local append‑only ledger file and an abstraction to swap in Polygon/Base/Fabric anchors later.
+3. **Blockchain Attestation Layer** – Every proof can be anchored to Base/Arbitrum L2.
+The MVP ships with a local append‑only ledger file and an abstraction for L2 anchoring.

 ### Data Flow
 ```